 You lose your mucus plug when your cervix starts to efface (thin) and dilate (open), which is the reason that it often comes out in very early labor.

 But there are a number of reasons your mucus plug has dislodged:

 - Cervical exam: Sometimes, you can lose your mucus plug after something has been poking around at your cervix, so it’s not uncommon to see it after an internal exam towards the end of pregnancy.

 - Sexual intercourse: There’s nothing wrong with having sexy time during pregnancy.
-In fact with so much changes happening in your body, you may find sex even more enjoyable.
-That being said, losing the mucus plug too early isn’t ideal so may be proceed with tenderness.
+In fact, with so many changes happening in your body, you may find sex even more enjoyable.
+That being said, losing the mucus plug too early isn’t ideal, so proceed with tenderness.

-- Your cervix is softening: It’s all part of those essential changes mama.
-Closer to the end of pregnancy your cervix will start preparing itself for baby’s arrival.
-This dilation can cause the mucus plug to dislodge but it doesn’t mean you’ll be heading straight into labor.
+- Your cervix is softening: It’s all part of those essential changes, mama.
+Closer to the end of pregnancy, your cervix will start preparing itself for your baby’s arrival.
+This dilation can cause the mucus plug to dislodge, but it doesn’t mean you’ll be heading straight into labor.

 If you do lose your mucus plug after an exam or before 37 weeks, it’s a good idea to call your doctor.